keithonpy/Fundamental-stats/README.md

-This is a respository which include the fundamental theory of statistics.
+# Statistics and Machine Learning Summary

+This repository contains the summary of the statistics, data science and machine learning theories and concepts.